-- 4. External Data: - This type of data collected by the external source. - 5.
+- 3. Internal Data: - When data is collected by problem the internal source for any specific purpose. - 4.
+External Data: - This type of data collected by the external source. - 5.
 Primary Data: - It is original and collected first time. it is like raw material and it is required large sum of money, energy and time. - 6.
-Secondary Data: Secondary data are those already in existence and which have been collected for some other purpose than answering of the question at hand. - 7.
+Secondary Data: - Secondary data are those already in existence and which have been collected for some other purpose for answering of the question at hand. - 7.
 Qualitative Data: - Which can not be measurable but only there presence and absence in a group of individual can be noted are called qualitative data. - 8.
 Quantitative Data: - The characteristics which can be measured directly are known as quantitative data.
+It is large amount of data.